 Career Development Framework: Undergraduate Students

 This framework is a guide to help you think about the tasks that correspond to each year of enrollment.
 Each experience that you gain through your undergraduate program will assist you in your decision making process about your career path.
-Career and professional development is a series of steps and decisions that you will make over your lifetime to determine the most appropriate path for you.
+Career development is a series of steps and decisions that you will make over your lifetime to determine the most appropriate path for you.

 Check out the rest of the Career Services website for online resources, including Career Development Presentations, Optimal Resume, Sample Resumes, Wheelock Works (an online job listing database), and our monthly e-Newsletter.
 We also organize annual spring career fairs, and offer individual career counseling, career development workshops, and more!

 FRESHMAN YEAR: Explore Career Options and Build Your Academic Foundation

 - Take advantage of a variety of academic classes that are offered in order to help you determine what your interests are.

 - Participate in extracurricular activities or volunteer work that interests you and will help you to gain a better understanding of yourself and how to build community.

 - Assess your interests, values, and abilities to assist in the decision making process of choosing your major.

 - Attend activities on major exploration throughout the year to help you determine what major may be the best match for you.